skagitpublishing/docker-connextcms/nginx/README.md

   }

   #This block turns on browser caching of static assets and proxys
-  #the connection to the node applicatioin running on port 3000.
+  #the connection to the node application running on port 3000.
   location / {
     # First attempt to serve request as file, then
     # as directory, then fall back to displaying a 404.